The Legacy of Turlough O'Carolan

 Turlough O'Carolan revered as the "last of the Irish bards," was a blind Irish harpist-composer who created approximately 220 Celtic and baroque tunes.

-Turlough O'Carolan, born in 1670 and passing in 1738, was a blind Irish harpist-composer who created approximately 220 tunes with enduring words and music.
-Revered as the "last of the Irish bards," O'Carolan's melodies have left a lasting imprint on Irish music, celebrated at Roscommon's annual O'Carolan Harp Festival.
+Turlough O'Carolan was born in 1670 and died in 1738.
+He was a blind Irish harp player who wrote about 220 tunes with lasting words and music.
+People call him the last of the Irish bards.
+His songs made a big mark on Irish music.
+People celebrate him at the O'Carolan Harp Festival in Roscommon every year.

 Disclaimer: Celtic Musik participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.